isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **References**: [\[Alexandrescu01\]](#Alexandrescu01) §3, [\[Boost\]](#Boost), [\[Dewhurst03\]](#Dewhurst03) §75, [\[Meyers97\]](#Meyers97) §46, [\[Stroustrup00\]](#Stroustrup00) §15.4.3, [\[Taligent94\]](#Taligent94)

-### <a name="Sd-dtor"></a>Discussion: Make base class destructors public and virtual, or protected and nonvirtual
+### <a name="Sd-dtor"></a>Discussion: Make base class destructors public and virtual, or protected and non-virtual

 Should destruction behave virtually?
 That is, should destruction through a pointer to a `base` class be allowed?
 If yes, then `base`'s destructor must be public in order to be callable, and virtual otherwise calling it results in undefined behavior.
-Otherwise, it should be protected so that only derived classes can invoke it in their own destructors, and nonvirtual since it doesn't need to behave virtually.
+Otherwise, it should be protected so that only derived classes can invoke it in their own destructors, and non-virtual since it doesn't need to behave virtually.

 ##### Example